RehaanS/webproject/readme.md

 Moods system inspired by Laravel Bootcamp.

-Code Taken And Adapted From: bootcamp.laravel.com
+Code Taken And Adapted From: bootcamp.laravel.com (2022)

-Project Installation Instructions:
+## Project Installation Instructions:

 Download and extract source code to a local laravel installation.
 Then call php artisan migrate to create the necessary tables.
 From there, create an account and login to begin posting and reading moods.

+## Screenshots of application